zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

   access-token-scopes: uid, nakadi.event_stream.write
 ```

+(Note that in the future you'll need a specific scope for writing to each event stream.)

 If you do not use the STUPS Tokens library, you can implement token retrieval yourself by defining a Spring bean of type `org.zalando.nakadiproducer.AccessTokenProvider`.
 The starter will detect it and call it once for each request to retrieve the token.

 ### X-Flow-ID (Optional)